 Speaking for myself, fear was such a big factor in my life for so long, old habits are hard to break.
 Breaking the spirit of fear was something, and believe it or not, continues to be something, I have to constantly fight against.

 In the scriptures, God repeatedly commands His people “do not be afraid, trust, and rely on Him even amid uncertainty.

 Sweet friend, this is NOT a suggestion.
 God’s word doesn’t say “if” you do not want to be afraid but rather it states clearly…DO NOT BE AFRAID!

 Consistently reflecting on what God’s word clearly states about fear is a reminder for me, as much if not more, than it is for you.

-To NOT fear is an instruction and a command from our Heavenly Father on how we are to handle the circumstances surrounding us and our lives.
+To NOT fear is an instruction and a command from our Heavenly Father on how you are to handle the circumstances surrounding you and your lives.

 In other words, if you and I are approaching fear in any other form it’s an act of disobedience to a Holy Perfect God.